Ukujima Mega Solar Plant: Power generation

-The project is designed around a 33 kV circular network connecting different construction sites on the island and feeding electricity into high voltage transformer for step up to 220 kV.
-The connection to the grid network of Kyushu Electric Power is at Ainoura substation located in Sasebo-city, Nagasaki Prefecture through the 64 km HVDC submarine cable.
-The original design provided by Siemens was subsequently changed by the consortium to another manufacturer.
-Extensive studies have been undertaken by Toshiba to study the effects on the grid using both, VSC and conventional, alternating current connections.
+The project is designed around a 33 kV circular network connecting different construction sites on the island and feeding electricity into a high-voltage transformer for step up to 220 kV.
+The connection to the grid network of Kyushu Electric Power is at Ainoura substation located in Sasebo city, Nagasaki Prefecture through the 64 km HVDC submarine cable.
+The original design provided by Siemens was subsequently changed by the consortium to another manufacturer (GE).
+Extensive studies have been undertaken by Toshiba to study the effects on the grid using both VSC and conventional, alternating current connections.
 The results indicated that both connection methods would be feasible.
-However, due to the application status and ongoing grid connection study by Kyushu Electric it was decided to continue with VSC technology, despite higher construction cost.
-A number of seabed investigations had to be undertaken and consent from local fisherman to be obtained.
+However, due to the application status and ongoing grid connection study by Kyushu Electric, it was decided to continue with VSC technology, despite higher construction costs.
+A number of seabed investigations had to be undertaken and consent from local fishermen had to be obtained.

-As parts of the construction sites are located on agricultural land, PVDP has asked the Fraunhofer Institute for Solar Energy Systems ISE in Freiburg /Southern Germany to simulate the effects of shadowing on growth of biomass and to design an Agri-Photovoltaic system that would both satisfy the requirements of METI for the use of such land and local farmers’ needs.
+As parts of the construction sites are located on agricultural land, PVDP has asked the Fraunhofer Institute for Solar Energy Systems ISE in Freiburg, southern Germany to simulate the effects of shadowing on the growth of biomass and to design an agri-photovoltaic system that would both satisfy the requirements of METI for the use of such land and local farmers’ needs.

-To cope with challenging topography, proximity to sea and high wind speeds PVDP undertook various simulations to propose a workable design for the solar installations and adjacent high voltage equipment, that were forming the basis for approvals obtained by Kyudenko as designated engineering, procurement and construction (EPC) company for the construction of the project.
+To cope with challenging topography, proximity to sea and high wind speeds PVDP undertook various simulations to propose a workable design for the solar installations and adjacent high voltage equipment, that were forming the basis for approvals obtained by Kyudenko as a designated engineering, procurement and construction (EPC) company for the construction of the project.

-The project shows the flexibility of photovoltaic installations to adapt to challenging conditions and is an convincing example of the ability to overcome any obstacles if in the interest of all stakeholders.
+The project shows the flexibility of photovoltaic installations to adapt to challenging conditions and is a convincing example of the ability to overcome any obstacles if in the interest of all stakeholders.